 - Have a fire extinguisher or baking soda in the kitchen to stop accidental fires quickly.
 Put metal lids on top of pots that caught fire.

-More general kitchen fire safety tips can be found in this article.
+Be sure to read up more on general kitchen fire safety.
 Although the kitchen is where most home fires start, the wiring and appliances in your home can also cause a fire.
-Find out more about the causes of electrical fires here.
-For professional fire, water and mold restoration services, contact your local PuroClean office.
+For professional fire, water, and mold restoration services, contact your local PuroClean office.